Proven Cure for Sweaty Palms

 Sweaty Palms is known medically as palmar hyperhidrosis.
 Sweaty palms/hands is the most common form of hyperhidrosis for those suffering from excessive sweating.
 Excessive hand sweating (sweaty palms) is a clinical medical condition affecting patients in their day to day lives with social and or functional activities.
-Over time this can have a major impact on peoples lives.
-Dedicating his career to hyperhidrosis, Dr. Reisfeld has helped more patients end their suffering from excessive sweaty hands than any other doctor in the U.S with an incredible 98%+ success rate.
+This condition affects 1-2% of the worlds population.
+Over time this condition can have a major and negative impact on peoples lives.
+The good news is that there is a proven and permanent outpatient surgical solution to end sweaty palms.
+Patients can return home the same day and resume normal activities within a short time.
+Dedicating his career to hyperhidrosis, Dr. Reisfeld has helped more patients end their suffering from sweaty palms than any other doctor in the U.S with an incredible 98%+ success rate.
+Below you will find more information on the condition and the proven surgical solution.

 Excessive sweaty hands can be quite severe affecting a patient’s everyday life both functionally and socially.
 Everyday activities such as using computers, musical instruments, and even driving can become a difficult task due to excessive hand sweating.
 Simple tasks such as opening a doorknob can be difficult.
 Personal relationships can also be affected negatively.
 (See Hyperhidrosis Testimonials) In a smaller sub-group of patients excessive hand sweating is associated with panic attacks which can be attributed to their fear of simple social situations.
 In about 50% or more of the patients sweaty palms/hands is genetic.
 Sweaty palms/hands usually begins early in childhood and can get more severe towards the late teenage years and into early adulthood.
 In some rare cases hyperhidrosis started, after a definite physical injury, either within the chest cavity or in a few cases because of electrocution.
 Obviously these kind of cases are rare but point to other rare possibilities as a cause of hyperhidrosis.